-The Company continued to advance its existing properties during 2012.
-High resolution Induced Polarized ("IP") surveys were conducted on both the Red Hills and Middle Mountain properties which identified potential drill targets.
-Drill programs on both properties were conducted in 2012.
+The Company continued to advance its existing properties during the three months ended November 30, 2012.
 The Company engaged Palmer Environmental Group Inc. to conduct a surficial terrain assessment and mapping of the Scotia property for the purpose of optimizing the soil and stream sediment sampling programs and thereby increasing the efficiency and effectiveness of any future exploration program.
-A work program of up to 3,000 meters of drilling at the Silver Bell property was approved with drilling to commence in January 2013.